AtomSakChongun/Learning_React_EmployManagement/README.md

 ## Mock Data

 This project uses mock data for demonstration purposes.
-No actual database connection is required to test the functionality.
-Sample employee data is located in the `src/data/` directory.
+No actual database connection is required to test the functionality

 ## Technologies